louismeunier/notes/Algebra 4/algebra4.typ

 #proof[
   Remark that $CC[G]$ has a natural ring structure, combining multiplication of coefficients in $CC$ and internal multiplication in $G$.
 Define a group homomorphism $ underline(rho)  = (rho_1, dots, rho_t) : G -> "Aut"(V_1) times dots.c times "Aut"(V_t),
   $ collecting all the irreducible representation homomorphisms into a single vector.
-Then, this extends naturally by linearity to a ring homomorphism $ underline(rho) : CC[G] -> "End"_CC (V_1) plus.circle dots.c plus.circle "End"_CC (V_t).
+Then, this extends naturally by ($CC$-)linearity to a ring homomorphism $ underline(rho) : CC[G] -> "End"_CC (V_1) plus.circle dots.c plus.circle "End"_CC (V_t).
   $ By picking bases for each $"End"_CC (V_j)$, we find that $dim_CC ("End"_CC (V_j)) = d_j^2$ hence $dim_CC ("End"_CC (V_1) plus.circle dots.c plus.circle "End"_CC (V_t)) = d_1^2 + dots.c + d_t^2 = hash G$, as we saw in the previous theorem.
 On the other hand, $dim_CC (CC[G]) = hash G$ hence the dimensions of the two sides are equal.
 We claim that $underline(rho)$ an isomorphism of rings.
 By dimensionality as $CC$-vector spaces, it suffices to show $underline(rho)$ injective.